amanzi/amanzi/testing/verification/flow/saturated/transient/theis_isotropic_1d/amanzi_theis_isotropic_1d.rst

 :math:`\frac{m^2}{s}` represent aquifers capable of well exploitation.
 Storativity is a dimensionless parameter that describes the amount of water released by the aquifer per unit volume of the aquifer.
-Storativity can be calculated using
+Storativity can be calculated using:

 .. math:: S = S_s b